holidayextras/holidayextras.github.com/_posts/2016-06-10-Remotely-Entertaining.md

 excerpt: Remote working is not that scary, lots of useful tips and guidance on how we do it at HX!

 So our Web team has expanded to Sofia in Bulgaria, with developers joining our already established Scrum teams.
 With this change to our team dynamics we have learnt how to work remotely really well and of course we still have more areas for improvements.
 Last week we delivered our ambitious keynote on remote working at #HXConf which definately highlighted some of the challenges . . .this was intentional ;)

-This blog is a follow up from that to highlight the key points made during the session and some more.
+**This blog is a follow up from that to highlight the key points made during the session and some more.**

 Organising a call can be extremely simple as long as everyone is on the same page, as a business we use google calendar which organises our calls for us.
-The benefits are;
+### The benefits
 - Add your invites to check availability, they get a notification in advance.
 - Google hangouts create a shared accessible link to host the call.
 - The green bars in the right hand corner do a sound check for you, thanks Google!

-Part of the organisation which Google cannot complete is the equipment and environment setup so here are some tips:
+### Setting up your equipment
 - Use good equipment, desk speakers and microphones if in a group.
 - Individuals calling in, use good headsets that restrict background noise (our IT department issue some really good quality headsets).
 - If you do not have the equipment you need get it ordered!
 (James Penning is our go to guy for this!).